Movie Theatres in Bangkok

 It is easy to know which movies are currently shown, but knowing the exact schedule is another matter.
 The advertisements in the English-language publications such as the Bangkok Post and the Nation leave much to be desired.
-To get the schedules we suggest you use www.movieseer.com .
+Scheduling can be found on some of the movie theatre websites (see below).
 When looking for screening times, you should attempt to notice the different times for screenings in the regular theatres and in the smaller luxury theatres (300-600 baht range).

 Traditionally, there are no late night movies.